What is an STD/STI?

 After you have been tested, your results begin to process within 24-72 hours.
 All you have to do is call us at

 1-888-211-2365 to receive your results.
 Should any of your tests come back positive, our care counselors are there to assist you with any questions you may have.
-Should a positive result be discovered, one of our physicians can call a prescription into any pharmacy in the nation.
+Should a positive result be discovered, one of our physicians can call a prescription into any pharmacy in the nation for a consultation fee.

 *NOTE* We are currently unable to provide treatment to patients in the following states: Alaska, Arkansas, Louisiana, Minnesota, Mississippi, Oklahoma, South Dakota, and Vermont.